 Barista Pro highlights:

-Barista Pro has an improved ThermoJet heating system with an impressive 3 seconds heat up time.
+Barista Pro has an improved ThermoJet heating system with an impressive 3-second heat up time.
 This means you don’t need to wait for the machine to heat up in the morning, nor do you have to wait between the coffee steaming and brewing.
-To me, the heating system is significant as the ThermoJet has better temperature stability.
+The heating system is significant as the ThermoJet has better temperature stability.

 The Pro has a built-in timer and a display screen that’s easy to understand and use.
 You use a combination of a dial and shot buttons to make changes.